-Celtic and look there viagra or cialis Irish Cultural Society working on new multi-cultural music project ‘Cross Currents’
+Celtic and Irish Cultural Society working on new multi-cultural music project ‘Cross Currents’

 In conjunction with the South East Arts Folk Network (SEFAN) the Celtic and Irish Cultural Society (CICS) are pleased to announce our involvement in the ‘Cross Currents’ Project.